YavuzBALI/Robot_Pose_Determination_By_Using_NVIDIA_JetsoNano/README.md

 1. Robot Position Detection
 2. Model and Dataset
 3. Training and Evaluate
+4. Perform
-4. My Observations About the Task
+5. My Observations About the Task
-5. Discussion
+6. Discussion

 # 1. Robot Position Detection